segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 These names may seem familar because these are the basic methods covered by the [Segment Spec](/docs/connections/spec/).
 The documentation on this page explains how to use these methods in Analytics.js specifically.

 > note ""
-> **Good to know**: For any of the different methods described in this quickstart, you can replace the properties in the code samples with variables that represent the data collected.
+> **Good to know**: For any of the different methods described in this page, you can replace the properties in the code samples with variables that represent the data collected.

 ### Identify